zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

 Student recruitment
 ======
-I am now eagerly looking for motivated students to join my lab in HKUST.
-Please [email](zhiyao.xie@duke.edu) me if you are interested.
+I am now eagerly looking for motivated students to join my lab as graduate students in HKUST.
+Do not hesitate to [email](zhiyao.xie@duke.edu) me (zhiyao.xie@duke.edu) if you are interested.

 HKUST ranked No.34 in QS World University Rankings 2022.
 The monthly salary of Ph.D. students is HKD 15,000-20,000.